 What are Core Web Vitals in simple terms?

-Core Web Vitals are three measurements Google uses to judge your website's user experience.
-They check how fast your page loads (LCP), how quickly it responds to clicks and taps (INP), and whether the layout stays stable or jumps around while loading (CLS).
-All three affect your Google search ranking.
+Core Web Vitals are three measurements Google uses to judge your site's user experience.
+They check how fast your page loads (LCP), how quickly it reacts to clicks and taps (INP), and whether the layout stays stable while loading (CLS).
+All three feed into your Google search ranking.

 Do Core Web Vitals really affect SEO rankings?

 Yes.
 Google confirmed Core Web Vitals as an official ranking signal in 2021.
-They function as a tiebreaker: when two pages have similar content quality, the one with better Core Web Vitals scores ranks higher.
-Sites with poor scores risk losing positions to competitors with identical content but faster, more stable pages.
+They act as a tiebreaker.
+When two pages have similar content quality, the one with better Core Web Vitals scores ranks higher.
+Sites with poor scores risk losing positions to competitors with the same content but a faster, more stable page.

 How do I check my Core Web Vitals score for free?

-Go to pagespeed.web.dev, enter your URL, and click Analyze.
-You will see your LCP, INP, and CLS scores within 30 seconds.
+Go to pagespeed.web.dev, enter your URL, click Analyze.
+You see your LCP, INP, and CLS scores within about 30 seconds.
 For a site-wide view, use Google Search Console under Experience, then Core Web Vitals.
-Both tools are free and require no technical knowledge to use.
+Both tools are free and require no technical knowledge.

 What is a good LCP score?

 Google considers an LCP under 2.5 seconds "good."
-Between 2.5 and 4 seconds is "needs improvement."
+2.5 to 4 seconds is "needs improvement."
 Over 4 seconds is "poor."
 Most LCP problems come from unoptimized images.
-Converting images to WebP format and properly sizing them fixes the majority of LCP issues without any other changes.
+Converting images to WebP and sizing them correctly fixes the bulk of LCP issues without other changes.

 How much does it cost to fix Core Web Vitals?

 It depends on what is broken.
-Simple fixes like image optimization and adding dimensions can cost $500-$1,500 and take a day.
-More complex issues like JavaScript optimization or server upgrades typically run $2,000-$8,000.
-A full performance audit and fix from a senior engineer like myself starts at $2,000.
-The ROI is usually measurable within 4-6 weeks through improved rankings and conversion rates.
+Simple fixes like image optimization and adding dimensions usually cost $500 to $1,500 and take a day or two.
+Heavier work like JavaScript optimization or server upgrades typically runs $2,000 to $8,000.
+A focused performance audit and fix from me starts at $2,000, in line with my website service.
+The ROI usually shows up in 4 to 6 weeks through better rankings and conversion rates.